swapsCAPS/codaisseur-github/blog-post.md

   }
   render(){
     return (
-      // Then we can set the height using inline styling (And zDepth for a nice shaddow effect from MaterialUI)
+      // We can set the height using inline styling (And zDepth for a nice shaddow effect from MaterialUI)
       <Paper style={{height: this.state.height}} className="tiny-list-item" zDepth={this.state.depth}>
         // And render the content...
         { this.state.expanded ? this.renderContent(event) : null }